RuleWorld/bionetgen/index.md

 # Welcome to BioNetGen! <img src="assets/flagman.png" width="75" height="72" valign="bottom"/>

 BioNetGen is software designed for modular, structure-based modeling of biochemical reaction networks.
 It can be applied to many other types of modeling as well.
-It provides a simple, graph-based syntax that lets users construct, simulate, and analyze systems composed of that combine and interact in complex ways.
+It provides a simple, graph-based syntax that lets users build reaction models out of structured objects that can bind and undergo modification.

 ### Download